 - 1. Carry out the approved development generally in accordance with the approved drawing(s) and/or document(s), and in accordance with: - a.
 The specifications, facts and circumstances as set out in the application submitted to Council; and - b.
-The requirements of Council's Planning Scheme and the FNQROC Development Manual.
+The following conditions of approval and the requirements of Council's Planning Scheme and the FNQROC Development Manual.